On factorization and vector bundles of conformal blocks from vertex algebras

 In \cite[page 3 and \S 5.5.4]{bzf} the authors single out rational vertex algebras as good candidates for defining finite-dimensional coinvariants (and hence leading to finite-rank vector bundles).
-Interestingly, it seems that rationality and $C_2$-cofiniteness were believed to be equivalent \cite{DongLiMasonRegular, AbeBuhlDong} for vertex algebras at that time (all known cases of vertex algebras having either one of the properties, in fact had both).
-This has been disproved, as Abe has given a $C_2$-cofinite, non-rational conformal vertex algebra~\cite{AbeNotRational}.
+At that time, rationality and $C_2$-cofiniteness were conjectured to be equivalent conditions \cite{DongLiMasonRegular, AbeBuhlDong}.
+This has been disproved, as Abe has given a $C_2$-cofinite, non-rational vertex operator algebra~\cite{AbeNotRational}.

-Finite-dimensionality of coinvariants has previously been proved in the following special cases: (1) for integrable modules at a fixed level over affine Lie algebras \cite[Thm~4.2.4]{tuy}; (2) modules over $C_2$-cofinite Virasoro vertex algebras \cite[\S 7]{bfm}; (3) curves of genus zero and modules over $C_2$-cofinite conformal vertex algebras $V=\oplus_{i\in \mathbb{N}}V_i$ such that $V_0\cong \mathbb{C}$ \cite[Thm~6.2.1]{nt}; (4) fixed smooth curves of positive genus and modules over a quasi-primary generated, $C_2$-cofinite conformal vertex algebras $V=\oplus_{i\in \mathbb{N}}V_i$ such that \mbox{$V_0\cong \mathbb{C}$} \cite[Thm 4.7]{an1}.
+Coherence of sheaves of coinvariants was shown previously in special cases: for (1) integrable modules at positive integral levels over affine Lie algebras \cite{tuy}; (2) modules over $C_2$-cofinite Virasoro vertex algebras \cite{bfm}; (3) curves of genus zero and modules over $C_2$-cofinite vertex operator algebras $V=\oplus_{i\in \mathbb{N}}\,V_i$ such that $V_0\cong \mathbb{C}$ \cite{nt}; (4) fixed smooth curves of positive genus and modules over a quasi-primary generated, $C_2$-cofinite vertex operator algebras $V=\oplus_{i\in \mathbb{N}}\, V_i$ such that \mbox{$V_0\cong \mathbb{C}$} \cite{an1}.
+After the first draft of this paper, \cite{vanekeren.heluani:2021} showed finite-dimensionality of spaces of coinvariants associated with trivial modules over elliptic curves under a weaker assumption than $C_2$-cofiniteness.
+In \cite{DG} it is shown that if $V$ is generated in degree $1$ and $g=0$, then coinvariants are finite-dimensional.